-This article was last updated Dec 18, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Dec 18, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Running a business isn’t cheap.
 Whether you’re a business owner just starting out or have had a business up and running for several years, you understand the high costs associated with day-to-day operations.